kloimhardt/clj-tiles/README.md

 # Clj-Tiles

 Follow up to the [Werkbank](https://github.com/kloimhardt/werkbank) repository.
-Works fully [on-line](https://github.com/kloimhardt/clj-tiles) (only old version is live).
+Works fully [on-line](https://kloimhardt.github.io/cljtiles.html?page=freeparticle).
 Also has two way parsing Clojure->XML->Clojure.
 The typical fly-out toolbar of Blockly is removed, the Blocks are programmed directly in Clojure.

 For development install Clojure/Java and do:
  ```